pkaul/serverchallenge/README.md

 Thus, my efforts for solving this challenge where mostly related to setting up and wiring standard components similiar to what is described in [Spring Boot's getting started](https://spring.io/guides/gs/spring-boot/).
 Anyway, not all requirements couldn't be been solved using out-of-the-box code, such as the directory listing functionality.
-Thus, some custom implementations needed to be created and incorporated into the application.
+Therefore a few custom implementations needed to be created and incorporated into this application.

 This is how single requirements are solved